jatin-Udasi-Rc/Placemaker-conversational-agent/DIALOGFLOW_SETUP.md

 ### 2. Service Account Configuration

+**IMPORTANT SECURITY NOTE:**
+Service account keys contain sensitive credentials and should NEVER be committed to version control.
+The `service-account-key.json` file is already added to `.gitignore` to prevent accidental commits.

-**Option A: Using Service Account Key File (Recommended for Local Development)**
+**Option A: Using Service Account Key File (Recommended for Local Development Only)**

 1. Download the service account key file from Google Cloud Console
-2. Place it in the project root as `service-account-key.json`
+2. Place it in the project root as `service-account-key.json` (this file is gitignored)
 3. Make sure the service account has "Dialogflow API Client" role
+4. Use the provided `service-account-key.example.json` as a template

 **Option B: Using Environment Variables (Recommended for Production)**

-1. Create a `.env.local` file with:
+1. Create a `.env.local` file with (this file is gitignored):
    ```
    GOOGLE_PROJECT_ID=commerce-tools-b2b-services
    GOOGLE_CLIENT_EMAIL=your-service-account@commerce-tools-b2b-services.iam.gserviceaccount.com